coleyr/PaintedLake/content/posts/the-bottom-of-the-lake-14.md

 ---
-title: 'The Bottom of the Lake 1.4'
+title: "The Bottom of the Lake 1.4"
 date: 2018-10-18
 tags: ['The Bottom of the Lake', 'Carl Schreiber']
 ---